Home / publications / commentaries /

 • Substantial shares of migrants leave the UK’s employee workforce within the first few years, and this was particularly the case among EU workers who started working in the UK under free movement.
 More recent migrants, especially from outside the EU, seem more likely to remain.

-• EU-origin entrants in 2021 to 2023 earned more than previous cohorts.
-However, earnings growth was lower than for non-EU citizens who started working in the same year, even though both groups now face the same migration rules.
+• EU-origin entrants after 2021 earned more than previous cohorts.
+However, earnings growth has generally been slower than for non-EU citizens who started working in the same year, even though both groups now face the same migration rules.

-• Earnings progression among the very large cohorts of new non-EU entrants in 2021 to 2023 appears to have been faster than for those who arrived in the pre-pandemic period, with those who arrived in 2021 and 2022 already seeing average earnings higher than the national average.
-It is possible that this is driven by the large number of international students, many of whom work part-time during their studies and so have initially low earnings.
+• Earnings progression among the very large cohorts of new non-EU entrants in 2021 to 2023 appears to have been faster than for those who arrived in the pre-pandemic period, with those who arrived between 2021 and 2023 already seeing average earnings higher than the national average.
+It is too early to assess the earnings progression of those arriving in 2024 and afterwards.

-Given the changes to the migration system and the resulting very large increase in the number of new entrants, the stability in earnings is surprising.
-Of course, this is still very early: we are observing the first two or three years of earnings trajectories, which in many cases have some decades left to run.
+The migration system has changed dramatically since 2020, and further changes are still in progress.
+And for many of those in the data, this is still very early: we are observing the first few years of earnings trajectories, which in many cases have some decades left to run.
 Much will depend on the composition of employees who stay in the UK, but also on labour market developments in the sectors in which they are concentrated.

 Press Contact